Oak (band)

-Oak was an English folk band in the early 1970s.
+Oak was an English folk band formed in the early 1970s.

 History

-The members of Oak met in the 1960s in Kingston upon Thames, where Rod Stradling ran a folk club.
+The members of Oak, Tony Engle, Danny Stradling, Rod Stradling, and Peta Webb met in the 1960s in Kingston upon Thames, where Rod Stradling ran a folk club.
 The Stradlings moved to Camden Town in 1968 and became involved in running another folk club in Islington.
-Engle and Webb also moved to North London soon afterward.
-In 1970, while Rod Stradling's wife, Danny was pregnant, Rod Stradling played together with Tony Engle as a successful duo and as part of The Garland, replacing Mel Dean.
-After the birth of their son, the Stradlings and Engle and Webb joined forces as Oak and performed at most of the folk clubs in the London area.
+In 1970, Rod Stradling formered a duo with Tony Engle.